zgarnog/issuu-pub-dl/README.md

 ## Caveats

-Can create large pdf files ( > 100M ), because each page is downloaded as a jpg image, rather than text plus images as woul normally be stored in a pdf file.
+Can create large pdf files ( > 100M ), because each page is downloaded as a jpg image, rather than text plus images, as would normally be stored in a pdf file.

-Resulting pdf file size depends on the number of pages in the document, and how large each page`s image file is.
-This can depend on how complex the document`s pages are.
+Resulting pdf file size depends on the number of pages in the document, and how large each page's image file is.
+This depends on how complex the document's page images are.

 ## Downloading A Document